getsentry/sentry-native/README.md

 The Sentry SDK comes with pregenerated build files for the following platforms:

-- **Windows**

-  `gen_windows` contains a Microsoft Visual Studio 2017 solution.
-Open the solution and add your projects or copy the projects to an existing solution.
-  Each project supports a debug and release configuration and includes all sources required for building.

 - **Linux and macOS**

   `gen_linux` and `gen_macos` contain Makefiles that can be used to produce